hepplerj/Dissertation/ch2.dissertation.Heppler.md

 went."^["Population Growth Created Demand for Housing; Subdivisions on Grand Scale Provided the Homes," *San Jose Mercury*, January 15, 1956, p.
 3P.]

+Expansion happened rapidly beyond city borders and into unincorporated county lands, leaving the county to try and resolve the urban issues of neighborhood and community recreation, police and fire, sanitation, street lights, and storm drainage.^[@scott1959bayarea, 273.]

 As we saw above, city leaders had no problem annexing land for what they saw as the appropriate and correct use for land: new industry and new suburban homes.
 But this vision of the landscape came into conflict with farmers, whose own ideas about